PuzzelSolutions/SMS/references2/servicecodes.md

 # Service codes

 The following service codes are valid.
-See <a href="https://github.com/Intelecom/sms/blob/master/sections/About.md#pricing---non-premium-and-premium-messages-cpa--gas">this section</a> for more information about service codes.
+See [this section](/sections/about.md#pricing---non-premium-and-premium-messages-cpa--gas) for more information about service codes.

 <table>
 <tr><th>Service code</th><th>Description</th><th>Minimum price</th><th>Maximum price</th></tr>